 Orbea Cycle Coffee was a specialty cafe run by Café de Finca, local coffee roasters since 2009.

 Escalivada is a traditional dish from Catalonia, and typically consists of roasted eggplant and bell peppers with olive oil, and sometimes onion, tomato, minced garlic, and salt.

-Story is a tapas bar with fresh Mediterranean flavors, nice wines, surprising cocktails and crafted beer, live jazz music every … Continue Reading Stories at the Story Bar
+Story is a tapas bar with fresh Mediterranean flavors, nice wines, surprising cocktails and crafted beer, live jazz music every Wednesday night, a nice collection of books to browse through, … Continue reading Stories at the Story Bar

 Moritz is the oldest and still active beers of Spain.
 It started on Catalan ground, brought here by an Alsacian, and became a part of the history of the entire country.